Eugene Stockton: Academic career

 Stockton was living at the British School of Archaeology in Jerusalem when the Six Day War broke out in 1967.
 He was evacuated to Cyprus and later returned to relieve the Director of the British School of Archaeology and work on a thesis based on Arabian Cult Stones.
 During this time he befriended the famed scholar Roland de Vaux at the Ecole Biblique by helping with relief supplies from the British Consulate which was within the British School of Archaeology.
 Roland de Vaux influenced and guided Stockton with his thesis.

 Stockton gained considerable excavation experience while working on digs in the Jordan Valley near Jericho for the British School of Archaeology.
 These digs would continue for months at a time.
 Stockton claimed that once stratigraphic excavation experience was obtained on difficult mud brick sites, one was able to complete any other excavation work with ease.

 Returning to Sydney, Australia, Stockton completed a doctorate in Archaeology and Semitic Studies at the University of Sydney with his thesis on the Arabian Cult Stones.
 He continued to lecture at Catholic Seminary's in Sydney and later returned to the Middle East for further academic studies.

-Once while he was in Jordan he was arrested and thrown into a Jordanian prison under suspicion of being a Palestinian spy because of his dialect of Arabic.
-He was later released after more thorough interrogation with an English speaking officer.
+In Jordan he was once arrested and imprisoned on suspicion of being a Palestinian spy because of his dialect of Arabic, but released after more thorough interrogation by an English-speaking officer.

-Priestly Ministry
+Priestly ministry

 On returning to Sydney, Stockton worked as a chaplain to Sydney University and assisted at various parishes in Sydney including Parramatta, Narabeen, DeeWhy, Mt Druitt, Penrith, Riverstone, Springwood and Lawson.
 He also worked in far western NSW at Bourke.
 In 1986 he was involved with founding the Aboriginal Catholic Ministry in Parramatta.
 Cardinal Gilroy appointed Fr Eugene Stockton as the first Chaplain to Aboriginal Catholics in Sydney, and for this ministry he then adopted a model where the community ran the ministry.
-Stockton said “It's important to note that the idea of the Aboriginal Catholic Ministry was to get away from the mission idea and for Aboriginal people to run the centres themselves with help from outsiders like myself” further he said “ All over Australia, Aboriginal Catholics have been developing modes of worship and spirituality that are special to them”.
+Stockton said "the idea of the Aboriginal Catholic Ministry was to get away from the mission idea and for Aboriginal people to run the centres themselves with help from outsiders like myself ", and further he said "All over Australia, Aboriginal Catholics have been developing modes of worship and spirituality that are special to them".

-Archaeology and Theology
+Archaeology and theology

 With his training in archaeology, Stockton became increasingly interested in Australian aboriginal archaeology together with its spirituality.
 He pursued archaeological investigations in the Blue Mountains, the north and central coasts and far west of New South Wales.
 He also investigated areas in the Kimberley of Western Australia and Central Australia.

 His most important work were six excavations in the Blue Mountains of NSWs where many Aboriginal artefacts were discovered.
 The excavations at Kings Tableland, Wentworth Falls indicated continuous occupation to as far back as 22,300 BP.
 Excavations near the Nepean River at the base of the Blue Mountains found artefacts indicating a human presence up to 50,000 years ago.